Work Home Multiple Roles&Stress

 - Integrate love, work, and play—Learn how to live fully in each area.

-- Practice acceptance—Accept the things that cannot be changed and change the things you can.
+- Practice acceptance—Accept what can’t be changed and change what can be changed.

-- Accept yourself—Honor and love your inner self.
+- Accept yourself—Honor and love your inner self for who you are.

 - Seek professional help—Seek professional help in managing difficult stress.

-The National Women’s Health Information Center.
+- The National Women’s Health Information Center.
 US Department of Health and Human Services.
 Office on Women’s Health.
-Stress and Your Health: Frequently Asked Questions. www.womenshealth.gov Accessed 2/2/11.
+Stress and Your Health: Frequently Asked Questions Accessed 10/2/2014.

 Can't find the health information you’re looking for?